 Appalachian Trail

 The two-mile section between Newfound Gap and Road Prong Trail has good flowers from mid-April through May.
-Park at Newfound Gap and cross the road to the trail sign.
+Park at Newfound Gap and use the cross-walk to cross the road to the trail sign, headed south.

 Each spring, the park hosts the Spring Wildflower Pilgrimage, featuring programs, guided walks, and hikes that explore the wondrous diversity of life in the national park.
 Visit the pilgrimage website for additional information.